Page 16 – Women in Islam

 In many Western societies, women had no legal right to own property, inherit wealth, earn a living, or even vote.
 It was not until the 19th and early 20th centuries that women finally gained these rights, such as the right to vote, the right to work and earn a wage, through movements like women’s suffrage and feminist activism.

 In my opinion, these countries (mostly men) choose to oppress women in a manner similar to how the backward Taliban in Afghanistan oppress women by refusing them the right to work or gain an education (which has absolutely nothing to do with Islam).
-These Western government chose to oppress women by not letting them have the right to choose what they want to wear, or who they want to be!
+These Western government chose to oppress women by not letting them have the right to choose what they want to wear, or to be who they want to be!

 Many highly educated Muslim women living in these countries have no choice but to rely mainly on their husband’s income.
 Unfortunately, if they get divorced or if their spouse passes away, they often have no option but to ask for welfare assistance, even though they could easily contribute to society.